Stand tall: the power of a positive pose

 Watch celebrities on the red carpet, or models on a runway, and you'll undoubtedly see the classic stop-for-the-flashing-cameras stance: chest open, legs apart, head level, usually with a hand on the hip.
-It turns out that this pose not only best shows off what they are wearing, but also might send reassuring signals to their brains that they are capable and competent.

 A flurry of social-science research over the past three years indicates such expansive postures release a flood of hormones that make you feel more positive and at ease, even if you were a quivering mess of self-doubt beforehand.
 Striking a commanding pose, whether you are in a sparkling gown or frayed jeans, can change how you perceive yourself, which ultimately influences how you are perceived by others.

 The idea that posture is indicative of mental state is not new.
 Philosophers from Descartes to Ayn Rand wrote about the interplay between psychological and physical bearing.
 But the latest research suggests posture may precipitate, rather than just reflect, emotions.
 How you carry yourself can actually change your mood, which greatly affects how you approach situations and solve problems, as well as how attractive you appear to those around you.